 Emergency preparedness for elderly parents living alone

 Your parent calls at two in the morning.
 There's a problem with the house.
 The power is out.
 They're confused.
 They're in pain.
 They can't reach their phone.
 They're alone and something is happening and there's no one there.
-This is the nightmare scenario that sits in the back of every adult child's mind when their aging parent is living alone.
+This is the scenario that sits in the back of every adult child's mind when their aging parent is living alone.

 Some parents live alone by choice and are managing fine.
 Others are living alone because of circumstances: widowed, never married, children living far away.
 Either way, if something goes wrong in the middle of the night or when no one is there, the stakes are high.
 Your parent might not be able to reach help.
 Their phone might have died or they might not be able to find it.
 They might be confused or hurt and unable to communicate.
 They might have a medical emergency and no one will know until it's too late.